feabhas/docker-target/README.md

 The WMS boards has mouse click input for GPIO-D input pins:
    * Accept and Cancel keys (pins 5 & 4)
    * keys PS1, PS2 & PS3 (pins 1,2,3) switch on the led lights above the key
-   * when latched the PS* leds remain illuminated when the key is released
+   * when latched the PS* LEDs remain illuminated when the key is released
    * door open key (pin 0) toggles open/closed when pressed
    * motor feedback sensor (pin 6) is raised once every 0.1 secs when the motor is on
    * click on the centre of the motor spinner to pulse the motor sensor (pin 6)